Lambdadeltaaa/lambdadeltaaa.github.io/README.md

-# Electricity Bill Calculator (Malaysia, 4 Person)
+# Electricity Bill Calculator

-A simple random HTML/CSS/JS web app I made to just help calculate electricity bills.
+A simple web app used for helping to calculate electricity bills on the go.
+Mainly built for personal use only.